BLOG

 This type of transaction is made possible by introducing a long term lease for the property into the ownership structure of the land.
 For 1031 exchange purposes, a long term lease is defined as a lease with 30 years or more to run, including renewal options.
 As an example, a ten year ground lease with two ten year options would be a sufficient interest in the land to constitute an ownership of the “leasehold estate” by the lessee which is legally recognizable as a separate and distinct ownership from that of the underlying land itself.
 This long term interest is considered like-kind to a direct (“fee”) interest in land.
 Consequently if improvements are built upon the land those improvements belong to the ground lessee and conversely, the land owner, the related party, has no ownership rights in those improvements.

-Looking back to the rules disallowing a taxpayer to build on property it already owns, this issue can be resolved by having an The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
+Looking back to the rules disallowing a taxpayer to build on property it already owns, this issue can be resolved by having an Also referred to as an "EAT", is typically a special purpose, limited-liability company that is used to own the legal title to property that is being parked as part of a reverse exchange.
+An exchange accommodation titleholder may not be a disqualified person.
 Exchange Accommodation Titleholder (“EAT”) become the ground lessee and for the EAT to build the improvements per the plans and specifications required by the taxpayer (This was the gist of the first blog referenced above).
 Further, if the interest in a long term ground lease, including improvements upon the property, is recognized as a separate and distinct real property interest, then the taxpayer’s receipt of these leasehold improvements should not be deemed to be received from the underlying related party land owner.

 This structure was the subject of a 2002 Private Letter Ruling.
 In that fact pattern the related party was not the land owner but rather a lessee itself of the property under a long term lease.
 As stated above, a long term lease interest for 1031 exchange purposes is the same as a fee interest and, as such, the ground lease was subleased to an EAT for purposes of constructing upon the property.
 This structure was approved.